 You’ll rarely get something that you don’t ask for.
 It’s really that simple.

-Keep asking and you’ll start to see your wins pile up.
-My only word caution which also relates to S.M.A.R.T. goals: be realistic.
+Keep asking, and you’ll start to see your wins pile up.
+My only word of caution, which also relates to S.M.A.R.T. goals, is: Be realistic.

 Don’t call up and ask a business to be your partner without actually offering them value in return.
 Or call and ask a successful entrepreneur to meet five days a week to mentor you.

 Make sure your asks are realistic.
 That doesn’t mean they can’t stretch you though.

 If you’ve got a great idea and you’re sure it’ll work — before you start executing your idea, ask for feedback.
 Ask someone in your target market what they think and be open to their opinion.

 For instance, as our team brainstorms new features, we will connect with trainers who use our service and run ideas by them.
 We want to make sure our new features are meeting a need.

 That allows us to gain valuable insight while also preventing us from wasting our resources on a feature no one will use.

 Your business is serious.
 It’s your dream, and you’ve invested a lot of time and money into it.
 However, that doesn’t mean you have to take yourself so seriously.

 Typically leaders who do take themselves too seriously, create workplaces that people don’t enjoy.
 Do your employees constantly call out sick or use any excuse to leave?
 Make sure you’re known for working hard and playing hard.